Rice Sticks and Tea Asian Food Pantry – Boston

 About

-The program began as a collaboration between the Unitarian Universalist Urban Ministry and the Asian Task Force Against Domestic Violence.
+The program began as a collaboration between the Unitarian Universalist Urban Ministry and the Asian Task Force Against Domestic Violence and continues today with a dedicated group of volunteers.
 RST was created in response to legislation that denied food stamps to all immigrants regardless of their circumstances.
 Battered immigrant women and children as well as the elderly are among the most affected.

-**Ricesticks and Tea serves a limited number of clients, all of whom are pre-screened for income eligibility and referred by referral agencies.
-No walk-in clients are able to be accommodated.
+**RST serves a limited number of clients, all of whom are pre-screened for income eligibility and referred by referral agencies.
+Walk-in clients are not able to be accommodated.